lucia-auth/lucia/documentation-v2/content/guidebook/github-oauth/astro.md

 ### Generate authorization url

-Create `pages/login/github/index.ts` and handle GET requests.
-This will create a new Github authorization url, where the user will be authenticated in github.com.
+Create `pages/login/github/index.ts` and handle GET requests. [`GithubProvider.getAuthorizationUrl()`](/oauth/providers/github#getauthorizationurl) will create a new Github authorization url, where the user will be authenticated in github.com.
 When generating an authorization url, Lucia will also create a new state.
 This should be stored as a http-only cookie to be used later.

 ```ts
 // pages/login/github/index.ts